-Attorney Harrison has represented, and is currently representing and advising, a number of whistleblowers in employment discrimination/retaliation litigation before the U.S. Department of Labor and the federal appeals courts.
+Attorney Harrison has represented, and is currently representing and advising, a number of whistleblowers in employment discrimination/retaliation litigation before the U.S. Department of Labor and Merit Systems Protection Board.
 Attorney Harrison has maintained a national whistleblower protection practice during his employment as a staff attorney at the Government Accountability Project in Washington, D.C.
-(1990-1995) and thereafter in private practice (1995-present), including a number of high profile cases across a wide spectrum of subject areas and issues including Sarbanes-Oxley (securities fraud), federal false claims, environmental protection, environmental justice/racism (African American and Hispanic), worker safety, rights of members of the military, national security, torture, terrorism-9/11, chemical and biological weapons, nuclear energy/weapons, Native American rights, and health care fraud.
-Selected noteworthy whistleblower cases litigated by Attorney Harrison are summarized in the case notes infra.
+(1990-1995) and thereafter in private practice, including a number of high profile cases across a wide spectrum of subject areas and issues including Sarbanes-Oxley (securities fraud), federal false claims, environmental protection, environmental justice/racism (African American and Hispanic), worker safety, rights of members of the military, national security, torture, terrorism-9/11, chemical and biological weapons, nuclear energy/weapons, Native American rights, and health care fraud.
+Selected noteworthy whistleblower cases litigated by Attorney Harrison are summarized in the case notes in an addendum hereto.
 Attorney Harrison’s success rate in his whistleblower cases (settlement or court award) has been greater than 90%.

 FALSE CLAIMS ACT QUI TAM LITIGATION

-Attorney Harrison has represented, and is currently representing and advising, a number of whistleblowers, including doctors and nurses, in False Claims Act qui tam cases involving suits to recover millions of dollars for the federal treasury taken under false pretenses by corporations and government contractors, including medical institutions.
+Attorney Harrison has represented, and is currently representing and advising, several whistleblowers, including doctors and nurses, in False Claims Act qui tam cases involving suits to recover millions of dollars for the federal treasury taken under false pretenses by corporations and government contractors, including medical institutions.
 Two of Attorney Harrison’s qui tam cases were settled.

 CONSTITUTIONAL RIGHTS CASES